sematext/docs/docs/synthetics/ssl-certificate-monitoring.md

 Sematext Synthetics checks the certificate authority for both Root or Intermediate level and alerts you via the monitor's configured [alert notification hooks](../alerts/alert-notifications.md) if the conditions are not met.

-The alert condition is supported for both HTTP and Browser monitors and can be set from Conditions tab
+The alert condition is supported for both HTTP and Browser monitors and can be set from the Conditions tab

 ![CA check](../images/synthetics/cert-authority.png)

-Using a Browser monitor with a user journey script that visits multiple pages will perform the checks on the SSL of the first page only.
+Using a Browser monitor with a User Journey script that visits multiple pages will perform SSL certificate checks for the first page only.

 Visiting a http:// instead of a https:// website, or a https:// website that doesn’t provide the full certificate chain will cause the condition to fail and display an error that the full certificate chain wasn’t provided.